 Managing Tourette Syndrome: A Behavioral Intervention Workbook by Douglas W. Woods, Ph.D, John Piacentini, Ph.D., Susanna Chang, Ph.D and Thilo Deckersbach, Ph.D.
 Published by Oxford University Press (2008).

 This book comes in multiple editions: Parent Workbook, Adult Workbook, Children and Adults Therapist Guide.
-Each edition is specifically tailored to its audience and offers practical suggestions on how to manage Tourette Syndrome and Tic Disorders, including new and up-to-date behavioral interventions.
+Each edition is tailored to its audience and offers practical suggestions for managing Tourette Syndrome and Tic Disorders, including up-to-date behavioral interventions.

 Disclosures